CharlyG360VE/prueba_appinit/README.md

-# Tasks Test Smart
+# Pokemons Appinit

-This project was generated using [Angular CLI](https://github.com/angular/angular-cli) version 19.2.5.
+This project was generated using [Angular CLI] version 19.2.5.

 ## Instalación de dependencias